constretto/constretto-core/README.md

   As a consequence the constretto-test-junit4 module has been merged into the constretto-test module.
   Look at the [example](#using-the-constrettorule-in-a-junit-test) for details
 * LDAP configuration support.
 You can add configuration either by using DSN or by providing a LDAP search.
 [Example](#using-the-ldapconfigurationstore)
     * NOTE: Constretto will not close or even handle LDAP connection issues for you.
-The will make it easier to integrate with Spring LDAP or other third-party libraries
+The will make it easier to integrate with Spring LDAP or other third-party libraries.
+    * The development of this feature has been sponsored by <a href="http://www.nextgentel.no">NextGenTel AS</a>
 * Dropped support for Spring 2.X in favour of the latest Spring 3.2 release.
 * The @Configure annotation can now be used on [constructors](#constructor-injection) (w/o Spring)
 * The reconfigure() call on the [ConstrettoConfiguration](constretto-api/src/main/java/org/constretto/ConstrettoConfiguration.java) interface has been deprecated as it is not thread-safe.